 Iranian hardliners will refuse to address *Europe’s concerns over the regime’s terrorism financing, potentially scuttling a newly established trade mechanism between Europe and Iran.
 Europe implied that Iran must comply with international anti-money laundering and anti-terrorism financing standards in order for the mechanism to be operational.
 The mechanism’s failure would hamper European trade with Iran and may impel Iran to violate the nuclear deal by restarting its nuclear program.

-coalition may be able to advance against the Houthis in Hajjah governorate in northwestern Yemen as the Houthis are drawn into managing a tribal uprising along a major supply route to the southwest.
+The Saudi-led coalition may be able to advance against the Houthis in Hajjah governorate in northwestern Yemen as the Houthis are drawn into managing a tribal uprising along a major supply route to the southwest.
 Tribal forces began *attacking al Houthi forces in northwestern Yemen on January 22 after the al Houthi movement violated the terms of a 2012 truce.
 Al Houthi officials *attempted to renegotiate the truce on February 2 but have so far *failed to reach an agreement.

 HORN OF AFRICA